May 17, 2023Review Post

 The crazy thing is, how easy this is to do and kids get it!

 So when this “boxtume” Halloween costume challenge came up, making a car was a no-brainer.
 We think Ryan was just as excited as the boys.
 Maybe more!

 Ryan did most of the work—he cut up all the cardboard panels and the kids helped with some of the taping.
 Their enthusiasm was contagious.

 Rowen and Dax could hardly wait to “drive” their car.
 Rowen says it’s perfect for cruising the neighborhood.

 He is positive it only runs on candy.
 That boy is always thinking.

-I love Amazon Prime!
-It’s convenient, quick, and the free shipping is a great benefit.
+They love Amazon Prime!
+It’s convenient and quick, and free shipping is a great benefit.
 Besides, you can find just about anything you want.